Adwaithpv/Instagram_Reels_Auto_Reply/README.md

 ## Features

 - Automatically detects Instagram reels in your chat messages
-- Analyzes reel content using computer vision
+- Analyzes reel content using TensorFlow.js and COCO-SSD for object detection
 - Generates contextual replies using Google's Gemini AI
-- Simple and intuitive user interface
+- Modern React-based popup interface for configuration
-- Secure storage of API keys
+- Secure storage of API keys using Chrome's storage API
+- Real-time monitoring of Instagram chat messages

+## Tech Stack

+- React 18 for UI components
+- TypeScript for type safety
+- TensorFlow.js for computer vision
+- Google Gemini AI for natural language processing
+- Webpack for bundling
+- Styled Components for styling

 ## Installation